Skip Navigation

 Outstanding Local Leader Award

 The Outstanding Local Leader Award highlights an individual who has acted as an integral leader in building their local chapter to achieve excellence.
 This leader has achieved, demonstrated, and inspired outstanding leadership to their local Aspiring Educators chapter.
-Nominees for this award must be in at least their second year in any Aspiring Educator leadership role (local, state, or national).
+Nominees for this award must be in at least their second year of Aspiring Educators leadership and currently hold a leadership role at the local level.

 The Friend of AE Award recognizes an individual, group, or organization, who have had a positive impact on the Aspiring Educators program within the past year.
 Nominees cannot be NEA national governance or national/state Association staff.
 State affiliate governance are eligible to be nominated for this award.